 The epithelial cells that line the inside of the colon can develop into polyps, which are small growths.
 There are several different types of polyp.
 One of these is known as a sessile serrated adenoma (also known as sessile serrated polyp).
 Although they sound similar, sessile serrated adenomas are different from tubular, tubulovillous, and villous adenomas that also develop in the colon and rectum.

 Sessile serrated adenomas are non-cancerous growth but they can become cancerous if not completely removed.
 Sessile serrated adenomas are most often found in the right side of the colon, including parts of the colon that are designated as cecum, ascending and transverse colon, but they may occur in any location including the rectum.

-Sessile serrated adenomas are relatively new types of polyps, having only been recognized for the past two or so decades.
-Before this, most of these polyps were called hyperplastic polyps, although we know now that they are different entities.
+Sessile serrated adenomas are relatively new types of polyps, having only been recognized for the past two decades.
+Before this, most of these polyps were called hyperplastic polyps, although we know now that they are in fact different.
 Hyperplastic polyps still occur and are common, but they tend to be found on the left side of the colon, as opposed to the right-sided location of most sessile serrated polyps.